0e85dc6eaf/CTF-Writeups/Google CTF 2018 Quals Beginners Quest/JS safe/README.md

 # JS safe

-When we look at the open_safe() function we can that it requires our input to be in form `CTF{[0-9a-zA-Z_@!?-]+}` and only the middle part is checked.
+When we look at the open_safe() function we can see that it requires our input to be in form `CTF{[0-9a-zA-Z_@!?-]+}` and only the middle part is checked.
-If the flag is valid it will be used to decrypt secret.
 We can't just skip password verification, because it is used as encryption key and we'll got wrong result.
 Now, let's proceed to x() function which checks if our input is valid.
 I copied this function to scratchpad in Firefox, so I can easily modify it and immediately see the results.
 First, let's add the following code